 Why isn’t it enough?
-Because it doesn’t really take into account the pain inflicted by the crewmember.
+Well, because it doesn’t really take into account the pain inflicted by the crewmember.
 Abuse from mean staff members happens everywhere.
 (Here’s my comprehensive guide for some good tips on how to stay safe during your next vacation.)

 “I felt assaulted,” she says.
 “When I got to the place I was staying, instead of relaxing and enjoying the first days of a two-week vacation, I felt horrible.
 I cried.
 I was exhausted and couldn’t go outside.
 This lasted for two days.
 I was robbed of hard-earned vacation time.”